7robots/7robots.github.io/Moon Facts.md

 	- 260 degrees F when in full sun
 	- -280 degrees in darkness

+## Water:
+- Although initially thought to be without water, large concentrations of frozen water in the shadowed regions of the north and south poles of the Moon.
+- Meteor impacts also releases sub-surface lunar water, most of which is ejected into space

 ## Atmosphere

 - very thin and weak atmosphere, called exosphere